Skip to main content

 View on Amazon

 The Britax Willow Brook S+ is the premium safety choice.
-At around $700 for the complete system, you are paying primarily for the Willow Brook infant car seat -- specifically for ClickTight installation, SafeWash removable fabrics, and an anti-rebound bar.
+At a premium price for the complete system, you are paying primarily for the Willow Brook infant car seat -- specifically for ClickTight installation, SafeWash removable fabrics, and an anti-rebound bar.
 If car seat installation safety is the dominant consideration, no other system in this guide comes close.

 ClickTight installation is Britax's core differentiator.
 Most infant car seat installation errors involve the seatbelt or LATCH strap not being tight enough -- a common problem that's hard to detect by feel alone.
 ClickTight's mechanism gives a clear physical confirmation when the belt is correctly secured: you hear and feel it click.
 NHTSA installation data consistently shows Britax car seats installed more correctly in real-world checks than competitors.
 For parents who are anxious about car seat installation -- which is most parents with a newborn -- this tangible confirmation is genuinely reassuring.